navaspk/Classifieds/README.md

 8) OkHttp

 Just clone the repository and build.
-Make sure your system has active internet connection to download all the dependencies.
+Make sure your system has active internet connection to download all the dependencies

-Replace api key with yours in app build.gradl filee.